-The 2023 Annual Stockholders' Meeting (ASM) of Atlas Consolidated Mining and Development Corporation (AT or the Company) is scheduled on 19 April 2023 at 10:00 am and the AT Board of Directors has fixed 20 March 2023 as the record date for the determination of stockholders entitled to the notice of, to attend, and to vote at such meeting and any adjournment thereof.
+The 2024 Annual Stockholders' Meeting (ASM) of Atlas Consolidated Mining and Development Corporation (AT or the Company) is scheduled on 19 April 2024 at 10:00 am and the AT Board of Directors has fixed 21 March 2024 as the record date for the determination of stockholders entitled to the notice of, to attend, and to vote at such meeting and any adjournment thereof.

-In light of the continuing threat of COVID-19 and in consideration of health and safety of everyone involved, the Board of Directors has approved and authorized the participation and voting by stockholders via remote communication or in absentia.
+The Board of Directors has approved and authorized the participation and voting by stockholders via remote communication or in absentia.
 For this purpose, Stockholders must register as provided below.